fleetdm/fleet/docs/Deploying/Configuration.md

 ##### basic_auth.password

 This is the password to use for HTTP Basic Auth on the `/metrics` endpoint.
-If not set then the Prometheus `/metrics` endpoint is disabled.
+If not set, then the Prometheus `/metrics` endpoint is disabled.

 - Default value: `""`
 - Environment variable: `FLEET_PROMETHEUS_BASIC_AUTH_PASSWORD`